If your business rates increased, affecting your entitlement to small business rate relief, you can apply for supporting small businesses rate relief.

 Contact us

-Business rates - billing and collection
+Business rates - billing, collection and recovery

 Scroll to the top of the page